iQuHACK/2021_The-Q-berts/README.md

 * Used quantum circuits to generate probabilities for each cube to create random maps
 * created collision functions to establish interactions between Q-bert and other game items

+## Game Play
+* try to avoid all of the enemies while comings in contact with each cube to change its color.
+Once all of the cubes are blue, you've won!

 ## For the Future:
 * Use classes instead of individual variables